The Nest

 When Doesn’t It Make Sense To Add A COVID-19 Clause To Your Real Estate?

-Now that things are opening up again, one could argue that the widespread vaccinations and better understanding of the disease made the need for all this COVID-19 assistance moot.
+Now that things are reopening, one could argue that the widespread vaccinations and better understanding of the disease made the need for all this COVID-19 assistance moot.
 However, we are still in a pandemic, and it’s becoming clear that it comes and goes in waves.

 When Does It Make Sense To Add A COVID-19 Clause To Your Real Estate?

-Honestly, a large portion of the COVID-19 crisis has come and gone.
+Honestly, a large portion of the COVID-19 crisis has passed.
 Life is a lot more normal than it was a year ago.
-However, we’re not out of thesigning a real estate contract woods quite yet.
-This is especially true in New York City.
+However, we’re not out of thesigning a real estate contract woods quite yet, especially in New York City.

 You might have a more significant issue: the freeze on move-ins/move-outs that many condos and co-ops still have.

-Depending on how things go, there’s a good chance that some communities will freeze move during a fourth or fifth wave.
+Depending on how things go, there’s a good chance some communities will freeze or move during a fourth or fifth wave.
 This could make moving in and transitioning difficult.
-If you want to avoid this issue, adding a COVID-19 clause to your real estate transaction makes sense.
+Adding a COVID-19 clause to your real estate transaction makes sense if you want to avoid this issue.

 Can You Evict A Tenant Who Doesn’t Pay Rent During The COVID-19 Crisis?